bli1/bli1.github.io/_pages/cv.md

         • Calculated depletion region, working function, threshold voltage, MOS capacitor and MOSFET operation with equations, and simulated MOS and MOSFET with simulators (ATHENA and ATLAS Simulation (Silvaco)).
         • Measured and analyzed NMOS capacitor characterization using high frequency C-V measurement.

-* Other Projects

-        i) Short Video Understanding Challenge: predicted the probability that each user finishes watching and likes a given video based on a content-based, collaborative-based, and knowledge-based dataset. ii) Hybrid movie recommendation: suggested movies based on user preference, genre, and theme, and collaborative information, respectively. iii) Live basic math auto grader: applied for checking the handwritten basic math equations based on the MNIST classifier. iv) Language translator: implemented a statistical machine translation model that applied finite automata, transducer, n-gram language model and hard EM algorithm.

 Award
 ======
 * IEEE Biometric Council Best Student Paper Award at 2019 CVPR workshop
 * University of Notre Dame Internal Grand Award (2019)

 Work experience
 ======